 Sugar production occurs globally, but Guatemala stands out among the world’s producers because of the holistic, sustainable way in which it produces sugar.
 With a focus on being environmentally and socially responsible, the Guatemala sugar industry contends globally as a sustainable, competitive sector by applying a successful synthesis of state-of-the-art techniques and approaches and employing a dedicated, well-trained work force.

 The progress the industry has made since its inception in fulfilling this mission has transformed Guatemala into an economic driver, a catalyst for sustainable cultivation and processing practices, as well as a strong advocate for social development.

-In the last five years, Guatemala has exported to the world more than 14 million metric tons of sugar that places it as the second largest sugar exporter in Latin America and the fourth in the world, according to the International Sugar Organization.
+In the last five years, Guatemala has exported to the world more than 14 million metric tons of sugar that places it as the third largest sugar exporter in Latin America and the sixth in the world, according to the International Sugar Organization.

 Sugar is the main agricultural export product of Guatemala (70% of the production is exported).